 Want more Insights from SAS?
 Subscribe to our Insights newsletter.
 Or check back often to get more insights on the topics you care about, including analytics, big data, data management, marketing, and risk & fraud.

 We are in a golden age of big data and analytics in which technology enables retailers to be more lean, efficient and competitive than ever.
 There are companies with solutions that address everything from pricing optimization to modular/shelf space efficiencies.
 However, without a skilled pilot to operate it, even the most cutting-edge fighter jet is nothing more than a shiny piece of metal on a tarmac.

 That is the situation in which retailers find themselves with technology and capabilities available that have far outpaced the workforce necessary to get the value out of them.
-This leaves retailers with few options; attempt to poach the existing analytics talent from competitors or vie for the limited talent coming out of many of emerging University Analytics programs.
+This leaves retailers with few options; attempt to poach the existing retail analytics talent from competitors or vie for the limited talent coming out of many of emerging University Analytics programs.
 No matter what way you look at the current analytical talent landscape, there is a deficit between the number of individuals that retailers need to hire and those that are available.

 Attracting and keeping data experts is the key to attracting and keeping customers

 In January of this year, Glassdoor.com, a popular job information site said that Business Analyst was the 14th best job in the U.S. They also listed 21,337 job openings for this position alone, not to mention the closely related jobs of database administrator and data scientist at 9,790 and 3,449 respectively.

 The gap between supply and demand is daunting and university programs that are training students to fill it are struggling to produce enough students.
 Two of the most established graduate analytics programs: University of Texas at Austin and North Carolina State University are both producing robust, well-trained talent but are only able to churn out a limited number of students.